USER-4w4i5/Semester---Notes/OS/OS Quick Notes 2, 2023.md

 - Race Condition
 	- Situation, where multiple threads/processes read and write shared resources
 - Starvation
+	- Overlooked by scheduler, ready to run but never run
 ## Principles of Concurrency
+-
 ## Mutual Exclusion
 ## Semaphores
 ## Message Passing